 Let me know what I can do to help carry forward the fight for unemployment insurance?
 This is the greatest need at this hour.
 I am the only reader of the Daily Worker here in Ashby, Minn., and am one of four Communist votes cast here in the elections.
 I am a woman of 60 years, living on land; I pass out all my Daily Workers to neighbors and am getting new subscribers.
 Will help all I can to get signatures for the bill.

-Countless united front conferences of workers’ organizations took place in cities around the country, for instance Gary, Indiana, where the keynote of one conference was sounded by an African-American steelworker and veteran of World War I who said, in part, “It’s no use going way over to France to fight.
+Countless united front conferences of workers’ organizations took place in cities around the country, for instance Gary, Indiana, where the keynote of one conference was sounded by a Black steelworker and veteran of World War I who said, in part, “It’s no use going way over to France to fight.
 We can demand things here just as good as we can there, fight here just as good as there, and if need be, die here just as good as there… Let’s fight for ourselves, right here, now.”
 They fought in Charlotte, North Carolina; Ambridge, Pennsylvania; Wheeling, West Virginia; Minneapolis, Grand Rapids, and San Antonio; Hartford, Buffalo, and San Francisco.
 City hunger marches were so numerous that the Daily Worker could not keep track of them.
-The Workers’ Bill, of course, was not the only or even the most pressing issue addressed by all these actions, but it did figure prominently among their demands.
-On the big day, February 10, demonstrations and state hunger marches occurred in at least 63 cities (including a huge march in Chicago’s Black Belt) as the delegation in Washington, D.C. interrupted a session in the House and was forcibly ejected by police.
+The Workers’ Bill, of course, was not the only or even the most pressing issue addressed by all these actions, but it figured prominently among their demands.
+On the big day, February 10, demonstrations and state hunger marches occurred in at least sixty-three cities as the delegation in Washington, D.C. interrupted a session in the House and was forcibly ejected by police.
 In St. Paul, Minnesota, the type of action occurred that was already becoming rather common: demonstrators broke through police lines around the state capitol and occupied the legislative chambers, announcing that they would not leave until the legislature had acted on their demands.

-In short, even before churches, charities, and benefit societies had conclusively demonstrated their inability to meet the crisis, well over a million people nationwide (and more every week) were demanding that the federal government become in effect a radically social democratic welfare state.
-In general, the statist orientation that Lizabeth Cohen writes about in Making a New Deal, which often was an extremely collectivist orientation (as embodied, e.g., in the Workers’ Bill), did not have to wait for Roosevelt and the New Deal to act as midwives, as Cohen and other historians seem to suggest.
-It emerged organically on the grassroots level, stimulated both by radical groups and by suffering people’s sense that society, “America,” with all its abundant resources possessed ultimately by the federal government, had to do something to end the epidemic of unjust suffering.
-(Herein we see the subversive threat inherent in nationalism: if I am supposed to be “proud to be an American,” as so many of the Depression’s victims were—hence (in part) their hostility to “Communism”—I may expect that America ought to act according to justice.
-And if it does not, I may organize with others to force it to do so.)
+In short, even before churches, charities, and benefit societies had conclusively demonstrated their inability to meet the crisis, well over a million people nationwide were actively demanding that the U.S. become in effect an expansive social democracy.
+In general, a collectivist orientation among the populace did not have to wait for Roosevelt and the New Deal to act as midwives.
+It emerged organically on the grassroots level, stimulated both by radical groups and by suffering people’s sense that society, with all its abundant resources possessed ultimately by the federal government, had to do something to end the epidemic of unjust suffering.
 Roosevelt and the New Deal were products of the country’s growing collectivism more than they were causes of it.
 And for many millions of Americans, they never went far enough.

-Support for the Workers’ Bill grew during the next few years, with the help of continued demonstrations, petitions, and the efforts of radical unionists to enlist union members’ support (as noted in the previous chapter).
+Support for the Workers’ Bill grew during the next few years.
 In June 1931, a hunger march of several hundred delegates to Springfield culminated in one of its leaders’ delivering a speech before the Illinois state legislature demanding enactment of the bill.
 Other such marches occurred, for example, in April, August, and October of 1933.
 The two national hunger marches that Communists organized in December 1931 and 1932 gave publicity to the bill; and on February 4, 1932, which the Communist Party had dubbed National Unemployment Insurance Day, hundreds of thousands of people around the country demonstrated for it.
-Petitions garnered thousands of signatures: according to the Hunger Fighter, in just three weeks in March 1932, over 30,000 people in Chicago—in factories, AFL locals, public shelters, and neighborhoods—signed the bill, in preparation for May 2, when 200 workers “from all important industries from every section of America” were again going to present the petitions to Congress.
+Petitions garnered thousands of signatures: according to the Hunger Fighter, in just three weeks in March 1932, over 30,000 people in Chicago—in factories, AFL locals, public shelters, and neighborhoods—signed the bill, in preparation for May 2, when two hundred workers “from all important industries from every section of America” were again going to present the petitions to Congress.
 Across the country, including in Chicago, 1933 saw the organizing of numerous conferences of unemployed groups to coordinate the campaign for unemployment insurance and to prepare for the CP’s National Convention Against Unemployment in February 1934.

-That February was also the month that Representative Lundeen introduced the bill in the House (as H.R.
-7598).
+That February was also the month that Representative Lundeen introduced the bill in the House.
 While it fared even worse in this session of Congress than it was to fare in 1935, Lundeen’s sponsorship increased the momentum of its popularity among the working class.
-Within just a couple months of its introduction, 800 more AFL locals had defied the Federation’s leadership and endorsed it, joining 1,200 locals who had done so earlier.
-In Chicago, John Fitzpatrick and other leaders of the Chicago Federation of Labor began to have less success than in previous years preventing unions from endorsing it, as locals of the Railway Conductors, Railway Clerks, Machinists, Painters, Metal Polishers, School Custodians, Women’s Upholsterers, Granite Cutters, Millinery Workers, and many other unions sent delegates to a Communist-sponsored unemployment insurance conference in the summer of 1934.
-In July, representatives of 43,000 workers who were organized in fraternal and benevolent societies (specifically, in the Federation of Fraternal Organizations in Struggle for Unemployment Insurance) attended a hearing before the Chicago City Council to demand that that body support the bill; committees also visited aldermen in their wards to demand the same.
+Within just a couple of months of its introduction, eight hundred more AFL locals had defied the Federation’s leadership and endorsed it, joining 1,200 locals that had done so earlier.
+In Chicago, John Fitzpatrick and other leaders of the Chicago Federation of Labor began to have less success than in previous years preventing unions from endorsing it, as locals of the Railway Conductors, Railway Clerks, Machinists, Painters, School Custodians, Women’s Upholsterers, Millinery Workers, and many other unions sent delegates to a Communist-sponsored unemployment insurance conference in the summer of 1934.
+In July, representatives of 43,000 workers who were organized in fraternal and benevolent societies attended a hearing before the Chicago City Council to demand that that body support the bill; committees also visited aldermen in their wards to demand the same.
 In September, at another conference in Chicago, delegates from the National Unemployed Leagues, the Illinois Workers Alliance, the Eastern Federation of Unemployed and Emergency Workers Union, the Wisconsin Federation of Unemployed Leagues, and the Fort Wayne Unemployed League—in the aggregate claiming a membership of 750,000—endorsed the measure.

-Significantly, it was in fact far more radical than the Soviet Union’s measures for unemployment and social insurance.
-While the Lundeen Bill provided (among other things) for unemployment benefits for an unlimited period of time equal to 100 percent of wages—or much more, since an unskilled laborer with a wife and four children who might be lucky to get $16 a week would get $25 if unemployed!—in Soviet Russia only about 35 percent of the customary wage was paid, and that for a limited time.
+In fact, it was far more radical than the Soviet Union’s measures for unemployment and social insurance.
+While the Lundeen Bill provided, among other things, for unemployment benefits for an unlimited period of time equal to 100 percent of wages—or much more, since an unskilled laborer with a wife and four children who might be lucky to get $16 a week would get $25 if unemployed!—in Soviet Russia only about 35 percent of the customary wage was paid, and that for a limited time.
 Moreover, the various forms of insurance that H.R.
 2827 would establish (unemployment, old age, maternity, disability, and industrial injury) were to be administered by councils of workers and their representatives, thus embodying “workers’ democracy,” which the Soviet system certainly did not.
-In effect, then, the millions of Americans who advocated the measure desired a system that was more authentically communist/socialist (anti-capitalist) than the Soviet one.
-This is another indication that it was primarily the designation “Communist” to which people objected, not the substance of radical doctrines.
-Agencies of propaganda, and to some degree the American Communist Party itself, had largely succeeded in sullying the word Communism in the popular mind, but much less so in sullying the values and ideas of Marxism and socialism.
+In effect, then, the millions of Americans who advocated the measure desired a system that was more authentically communist/socialist than the Soviet one.
+This is another indication that it was largely the designation “Communist” to which many people objected, not the substance of radical doctrines.

 For example, when Herbert Benjamin, one of the leaders of the CP, had this to say on press coverage (or the lack thereof) of the Lundeen Bill—